reactiveui/website/input/posts/2018-05-03-system-reactive-has-a-new-home-on-github.md

 It also means that the Reactive Extensions will now automatically show up in data exports of opensource activity on GitHub for Microsoft execs.
 This is a big deal as Microsoft is heavily driven by data.
 If the community shines bright, is open/inclusive, stays on track then the future is very very 🚀

 This is a new era.
-Join the conversation over at https://reactiveui.net/slack and ask how you can help.
+Join the conversation over at [ReactiveUI Slack](https://join.slack.com/t/reactivex/shared_invite/zt-lt48skpz-G5WDYOAuzA80_MByZrLT0g) and ask how you can help.